zaynhijazi/SacredBondClone/README.md

      ```

 4. **Log In with Fake Accounts**:
    - Log in using one of the fake accounts created by "SacredBondFaker."
-You will both of these fake accounts in your local database.
+You will have both of these fake accounts in your local database.
 For example:
      - Username: Colleen27@yahoo.com
      - Password: Welcome8890!
      - Alternatively, you can use the following fake account: